logzio/logz-docs/_source/user-guide/infrastructure-monitoring/explore-in-kibana.md

   - daniel-tk
 ---

-Drilldown links are shortcuts that take you directly to the relevant Kibana results in your logs.
+**Explore in Kibana** are drilldown links that give you a direct shortcut from your Metrics' visualizations to the relevant logs in Kibana.

+You'll find that many of the dashboards provided out-of-the-box by Logz.io come with **Explore in Kibana** drilldown links preconfigured.
+But you can also add your own to any dashboards and visualizations.
+(The only caveat is you'll need to have edit-permissions to the dashboard, so if you don't, duplicate the dashboard first.)

-When you identify an issue in your graph and want to investigate it further, you can click a drilldown link and go straight to the related logs.
+Drilldown links help you go straight to the related logs whenever you identify an issue in your Metrics graphs and see a need to investigate it further.
+They are a powerful observability tool that gives you context and visibility into the logs that coincided with the Metrics events.

-Many of the dashboards managed by Logz.io come with the drilldown links preconfigured.
-When you're setting up your own dashboard, you can configure your own drilldown links.

 ##### Overview
 {:.no_toc}